 · Seller Financing

-By definition, an earn-out is greatly beneficial to you as a seller.
+Earn-outs are more popular than ever with buyers.
+However, an earn-out is also beneficial to you as a seller.
 Why?
 Well, an earn-out is when you, as the seller, receive additional future payments dependent on the performance of the business.
-Earn-outs can be tricky and the devil is in the details, make sure you work with your broker to be sure the structure of the plan is advantageous to you.
+This reduces risk for the buyer and can mean that the seller receives more for his/her business.
+Earn-outs can be tricky, and the devil is in the details; make sure you work with your broker to be sure the structure of the plan is advantageous to you.

 · Third-Party Financing